Education and Training Foundation Bursary Scheme

 Support for Clerks

-Successful applicants to the Bursary Scheme will be expected to record, demonstrate and communicate the impact of undertaking the learning and development opportunity for which they have received funding.
+As a condition of the Bursary Scheme successful applicants will be expected to record, demonstrate and communicate the impact of undertaking the learning and development opportunity for which they have received funding.
 This could include:

 - Acting as a mentor to others in the sector in a similar position, such as through the ELMAG Network (Excellence in Leadership, Management and Governance)